erens-basement/Studio-Trigger-Streams/README.md

 Tools: ???
 Tablet/Paint Tool SAI Ver.
 2<br>
 Finished artwork: [.JPG Link](https://www.patreon.com/posts/reward-3rd-live-24876605) | [.PSD Link](https://www.patreon.com/join/TRIGGER/reward-3rd-live-24876793) (patron access)<br>
 Notes:
+* Sakurai eventually wants to become a key animator and try being an episode director.
+* He's using an Intos 5 tablet medium size, his own personal equipment.
+* Put in a request to draw a girl.
+He likes drawing human characters and not mechanical objects.
+* Q: Would Trigger hire more foreign animators if the language barrier is solved?
+Hiromi: There are a multitude of reasons we can't hire foreign animators, like visas, etc. We do hire several overseas staff.
+It's more of a financial issue for Trigger, like sustaining visas are expensive.
+* In terms of animation, Sakurai watches a little of Disney, Pixar, and looking forward to the Spiderverse film.

 ### 4. [Live Drawing 4 - Mago drawing Luluco from Space Patrol Luluco and Trigger-chan (mascot)](https://www.twitch.tv/videos/394802437?t=0h6m8s)
 Date: Mar 13, 2019<br>